ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 2. Define the `key` field of the annotation to be the fields and subfields that contribute to the entity's primary key/keys.
 3. Define the `resolveReference` field of the annotation to be a function pointer to resolve the entity.
 If this field is set to `nil`, it indicates to the graph router that this subgraph does not define a reference resolver for this entity.
 For more details, see [ReferenceResolver](#10513-the-subgraphreferenceresolver-function-type).

->**Note:** To ensure recognition as subgraph entities by the GraphQL module, GraphQL object types marked with `@subgraph:Entity` must be defined within the same Ballerina module as the GraphQL service; failure to comply results in non-recognition.
+>**Note:** In order to be recognized as subgraph entities, GraphQL object types marked with `@subgraph:Entity` must be defined within the same Ballerina module as the GraphQL service.

 ###### Example: Federated Entity Definition and Corresponding GraphQL Schema